State AG Council of Advisors

 William “Bill” Marshall is currently the Kenan Professor of Law at the University of North Carolina.
 Marshall was Deputy White House Counsel and Deputy Assistant to the President of the United States during the Clinton Administration.
 He has also served as the Solicitor General of the State of Ohio.
 Marshall has published extensively on freedom of speech, freedom of religion, federal courts, presidential power, federalism, and judicial selection matters.
 He teaches civil procedure, constitutional law, election law, first amendment, federal courts, freedom of religion, the law of the presidency, and media law.
 Marshall received his law degree from the University of Chicago and his undergraduate degree from the University of Pennsylvania.
 He is a native of Nashua, New Hampshire.

 Jonathan Miller is an experienced litigator and government attorney who has committed his career to public interest endeavors.
-As the Legal Director of Public Rights Project, Jon oversees an active docket of litigation, amicus writing, and other advocacy.
+As the Chief Program Officer of Public Rights Project, Jon oversees an active docket of litigation, amicus writing, and other advocacy.
 His portfolio has included litigation challenging the Trump administration's deployment of federal agents to Portland, Oregon as well as amicus briefs defending worker protections and eviction moratoriums implemented during the pandemic.

 Prior to joining PRP, Jon served as the Chief of the Public Protection & Advocacy Bureau in the Massachusetts Attorney General's Office.
 In that role, he led a 150-person team engaged in investigations, litigation, and other advocacy in the areas of civil rights, consumer protection, and workers rights.
 He was co-counsel with Attorney General Healey in a successful challenge of the federal Defense of Marriage Act, and helped lead a team that secured more than $100 million of consumer relief in an enforcement action against a subprime lender following the financial crisis of the late 2000s.